StevenMayher/432-2022/classes/class13/README.md

 ## Quiz 1 Grading Update

 I'll provide an update in class.
+The two bullets below will help me do so.

 - Items 14, 19a and 22
 - Items 2abcd, **5b**, **6**, 8a, 11, 13ab, 16ab, **17ab**, 18